RandomGamingDev/MLDelunayImageTriangulator/README.md

 scipy
 matplotlib

-It takes a while for the iamge to generate but you can watch it learn not only in output.jpeg but also on the graph.
+It takes a while for the image to generate but you can watch it learn not only in output.jpeg but also on the graph.

+This application isn't multithreaded.

 Hope you enjoy!